umuhire1evelyne/password-locker/README.md

 ## Project Description

-This project enables a user to store old accounts credentials and create new ones. the program also stores.
-Users get the option to come up with their own passwords or the program can generate one for them. the program further displays the user accounts and passwords upon being prompted.
+This project enables a user to store old accounts credentials and create new ones. the project also stores.
+Users get the option to come with their own passwords or the project can generate one for them. the program displays the user accounts and passwords upon being prompted.

 ## Deployment